-- 1 scoping study phase
+- scoping study phase

-- 2 investigation phase
+- investigation phase

-- 3 implementation phase
+- implementation phase

-- 4 hand off/completion phase
+- hand off/completion phase

 - 5 Targeted End Uses: Chilled water systems for space cooling

 - 6 Delivery: LDC delivered.

-- 7

-8 1.1.2.4 NEW CONSTRUCTION AND MAJOR RENOVATION INITIATIVE (HPNC) 9 (Schedule C-4)
+1.1.2.4 NEW CONSTRUCTION AND MAJOR RENOVATION INITIATIVE (HPNC) (Schedule C-4)

-11 Target Customer Type(s): Commercial, Institutional, Agricultural and Industrial 12 Customers

-Objective: The objective of this Initiative is to encourage builders of commercial, institutional, and industrial buildings (including multi-family buildings and agricultural facilities) to reduce electricity demand and/or consumption by designing and building new buildings with more energy-efficient equipment and systems for lighting, space cooling, ventilation and other Measures.

-19 Description: The New Construction Initiative provides incentives for new buildings to

-20 exceed existing codes and standards for energy efficiency.
-The Initiative uses both a21 prescriptive and custom approach.

-Targeted End Uses: Building modeling, lighting, space cooling, ventilation and other Measures

-24 Delivery: LDC delivers to customers and design decision makers.
+- 11 Target Customer Type(s): Commercial, Institutional, Agricultural and Industrial - 12 Customers - 13 Initiative Frequency: Year round - 14 Objective: The objective of this Initiative is to encourage builders of commercial, - 15 institutional, and industrial buildings (including multi-family buildings and agricultural - 16 facilities) to reduce electricity demand and/or consumption by designing and building - 17 new buildings with more energy-efficient equipment and systems for lighting, space - 18 cooling, ventilation and other Measures. - 19 Description: The New Construction Initiative provides incentives for new buildings to - 20 exceed existing codes and standards for energy efficiency.
+The Initiative uses both a - 21 prescriptive and custom approach. - 22 Targeted End Uses: Building modeling, lighting, space cooling, ventilation and other - 23 Measures - 24 Delivery: LDC delivers to customers and design decision makers.

-26 1.1.2.5 ENERGY AUDIT INITIATIVE (Schedule C-1)
+1.1.2.5 ENERGY AUDIT INITIATIVE (Schedule C-1)

-Target Customer Type(s): Commercial, Institutional, Agricultural and Industrial Customers of undertaking assessments to identify all possible opportunities to reduce electricity demand and consumption within their buildings or premises.

-31 Objective: The objective of this Initiative is to offer incentives to owners and lessees of

-32 commercial, institutional, multi-family buildings and agricultural facilities for the purpose
+- 28 Target Customer Type(s): Commercial, Institutional, Agricultural and Industrial - 29 Customers - 30 Initiative Frequency: Year round - 31 Objective: The objective of this Initiative is to offer incentives to owners and lessees of - 32 commercial, institutional, multi-family buildings and agricultural facilities for the purpose

+Tillsonburg Hydro Inc. Filed:28 September, 2012 EB-2012-0168 Exhibit 4 Tab 1 Schedule 3 Page 8 of 12
-3 Description: This Initiative provides participants incentives for the completion of energy 4 audits of electricity consuming equipment located in the facility.
-Energy audits include

-5 development of energy baselines, use assessments and performance monitoring and

-- 6 reporting.

-- 7 Targeted End Uses: Various

-- 8 Delivery: LDC delivered.
+- 1 of undertaking assessments to identify all possible opportunities to reduce electricity - 2 demand and consumption within their buildings or premises. - 3 Description: This Initiative provides participants incentives for the completion of energy - 4 audits of electricity consuming equipment located in the facility.
+Energy audits include - 5 development of energy baselines, use assessments and performance monitoring and - 6 reporting. - 7 Targeted End Uses: Various - 8 Delivery: LDC delivered.

-- 9

-10 1.1.3 INDUSTRIAL PROGRAM
+1.1.3 INDUSTRIAL PROGRAM

-- 11

-- 12 1.1.3.1 PROCESS& SYSTEMS UPGRADES INITIATIVE (PSUI) (Schedule D-1)
+12 1.1.3.1 PROCESS& SYSTEMS UPGRADES INITIATIVE (PSUI) (Schedule D-1)

-- 13

-Target Customer Type(s): Industrial, Commercial, Institutional and Agricultural Customers

-- 16 Initiative Frequency: Year round - 17 Objectives: The objectives of this Initiative are to: - Offer customers capital incentives and enabling Initiatives to assist with the implementation of large projects and project portfolios; - Implement system optimization project in systems which are intrinsically complex and capital intensive; and

-Increase the capability of customers to implement energy management and system optimization projects.

-Description: PSUI is an energy management Initiative that includes three Initiatives: (preliminary engineering study, detailed engineering study, and project incentive Initiative).
-The incentives are available to large distribution connected customers with projects or portfolio projects that are expected to generate at least 350 MWh of annualized electricity savings or, in the case of Micro-Projects, 100 MWh of annualized electricity savings.
-The capital incentive for this Initiative is the lowest of:

-- 30 a) \$200/MWh of annualized electricity savings

-- b) 70% of projects costs

-- 32 c) A one year pay back
+- 14 Target Customer Type(s): Industrial, Commercial, Institutional and Agricultural - 15 Customers - 16 Initiative Frequency: Year round - 17 Objectives: The objectives of this Initiative are to: - Offer customers capital incentives and enabling Initiatives to assist with the implementation of large projects and project portfolios; - Implement system optimization project in systems which are intrinsically complex and capital intensive; and - Increase the capability of customers to implement energy management and system optimization projects. - 24 Description: PSUI is an energy management Initiative that includes three Initiatives: - 25 (preliminary engineering study, detailed engineering study, and project incentive - 26 Initiative).
+The incentives are available to large distribution connected customers with - 27 projects or portfolio projects that are expected to generate at least 350 MWh of - 28 annualized electricity savings or, in the case of Micro-Projects, 100 MWh of annualized - 29 electricity savings.
+The capital incentive for this Initiative is the lowest of: - a) \$200/MWh of annualized electricity savings - b) 70% of projects costs - 32 c) A one year pay back